This post is in regards to a question @ MyRagan “Can Legal, communicators reach accord on social media?” (read article)

 Megan Erickson, blogger @ http://socialnetworkinglawblog.com and attorney from Dickinson, Mackaman, Tyler, & Hagen in Des Moines, Iowa, identifies some things your legal team will watch for in your social media presence.

 - 1. Use properly attributed content.
-Whether you’re using content—a photo, song, or video—a lawyer will want to make sure you’ve checked out licensing agreements, consents, and intellectual property rights.
+Whether you’re using content—a photo, song, or video—a defense attorney will want to make sure you’ve checked out licensing agreements, consents, and intellectual property rights.